How to report a car accident in Alberta

 In the case of a hit and run, you will be expected to pay your car insurance deductible if you file a claim.
 But your car insurance rate shouldn’t increase if you’re found to be not at fault.

 The terms of your insurance policy require you to report any accident you are involved in to the insurance company as soon as possible; failure to do so could have consequences for your claim.

 Filing a police report does not mean your insurance company will be notified; it is up to you to contact the insurance company to file a claim.
 The police report will be used in the insurance company’s investigation, but they will require their own statement from you and may ask to see the car as well.

 To report an accident to your insurance company, you can call your agent or broker or a claims hotline, which many insurance companies offer 24 hours a day.
-Look on your insurance card for information about what to do in an accident situation; if there is no information, call your insurance company’s customer service line to be directed.
+Look on your insurance card for information about what to do after an accident; if there is no information, call your insurance company’s customer service line to be directed.